Title IX Hearing Officer & Decision-Maker Training & Certification Course

 One thing that’s crystal clear?
 The need for training.

-Hearing officer training will provide you and your institution with a significant advantage as the regs make their way down the pike.
-Join us and do a deep dive into the efficacy and efficiency of hearing processes to ensure your procedures are at the vanguard of the industry and are able to withstand scrutiny from the courts.
+This highly interactive hearing officer training will provide you and your institution with a significant advantage as the regs make their way down the pike.
+Join us and do an engaging deep dive into the efficacy and efficiency of hearing processes to ensure your procedures are at the vanguard of the industry and are able to withstand scrutiny from the courts.

-Hearing officer training, led by ATIXA principals with expansive expertise, will cover:
+Hearing officer training, led by ATIXA experts, will cover:

 - Structural aspects of the hearing